-This post and video is part of a series exploring Leaders in Technology: Women in IT.
+This post and video are part of a series exploring Leaders in Technology: Women in IT.
 As we look forward to the upcoming event hosted by our Toronto chapter, Women in Technology: Words into Action, we are pleased to share the insights of Rita Lazar-Tippe, Director of Analytics, Data Governance and Artificial Intelligence, Alberta Pensions Services Corporation (APS).

 Rita was asked “What are your thoughts about women in IT?”.